square/leakcanary/docs/faq.md

 1. Provide the entire leak trace information (reference key, device, etc), and use backticks (`) for formatting.
 2. Read the AOSP source for that version of Android, and try to figure out why it happens.
 You can easily navigate through SDK versions [android/platform_frameworks_base](https://github.com/android/platform_frameworks_base).
 3. Check if it happens on the latest version of Android, and otherwise use blame to find when it was fixed.
-4. If it's still happening, build a simple repro case
+4. If it's still happening, build a simple repro case.
-5. File an issue on [b.android.com](http://b.android.com) with the leak trace and the repro case
+5. File an issue on [b.android.com](http://b.android.com) with the leak trace and the repro case.
 6. Create a PR in LeakCanary to update `AndroidExcludedRefs.kt`.
 Optional: if you find a hack to clear that leak on previous versions of Android, feel free to document it.

 ## How do I share a leak trace?